-Tao is a PhD student at the Centre for Computational Finance & Economic Agents, University of Essex.
-In his research, he attempts to extract information from data.
-His approach is based on Directional Changes.
+Tao Ran completed his PhD studies at the Centre for Computational Finance & Economic Agents, University of Essex in 2014-2018.
+He was part of the Directional Changes Project.
+In his research, he attempted to extract information from data.

 Traditionally, researchers use Time Series to summarize and analyze price movements.
 Directional Change (DC) offers us an alternative way to record price movements.
 Instead of sampling data at fixed intervals (as it is done in time series), DC is data-driven: data is sampled at points when prices change direction (from going up to going down, or vice versa).
 Exactly what constitutes to a directional change can be found in [Tsang 2010] Briefly, when prices are going down (up), if price has gone up (down) from the lowest (highest) point by x%, then we call that a directional change.
 Different people will consider different x significant.